 “Do your homework!”
 Whining, procrastinating, and full on tantrums may ensue, but it doesn’t have to be like that.
-With the right attitude and a motivator or two, you can make doing homework fun for your kids.
+With the right attitude and a motivator or two, you can make doing homework fun for kids.

-Make Homework Fun!
+Make Fun Homework for Kids!

 1. Magical Motivators